-Undergraduates and post-graduates, with varying coaching experience, often take up the position of Head Coach (maximum salary of £3,000 a year depending on experience).
+Undergraduates and post-graduates, with varying coaching experience, often take up the position of Head Coach (maximum salary of £3,000 a year depending on experience and qualifications).

 The Club tends to focus on the North of England Head, Head of the River Race, Women’s Head of the River, Roses (match between York and Lancaster), BUCS fixtures, Durham Regatta, Marlow Regatta, Henley Royal Regatta and Women’s Henley.
 Female squads have acheived particular success at BUCS and Women's Henley; the University's main target of qualifying a crew in a Henley event remains unrealised.

 Lancaster Royal Grammar School Boat Club was founded in 1948.
 The School took over the former premises of Lancaster Rowing Club in 1950, returning as tenants to JOG in 1985 - the move onto the site was funded by £5,000 from LRGS (£2,000 from parents, £1,000 from Old Lancastrians and £2,000 from the School) for the purchase of some shared boats and an extension to the building to accomodate LRGSBC boats.

 At the end of the tenency agreement (2011) LRGSBC moved their operations to Halton Army Training Camp; remaining on site would have probably meant a loss of independence or a significant increase in rent.